Michael-Rimmer/heatmap/README.md

     * geojson bbox?

 ## Next Steps
-* automate full pipeline:
+* confirm colour fill is correct
-    * create heatmap class
+* test test and test like im john cochrane
-    * create heatmap unit class
+* can i run from command line exactly like them?
-    * create utils class
+* docstrings